metalpole/gae_gpt/README.md

 - Integrated script for conditional sample generation after debugging.
 User is now able to send text via telegram and receive a response generated based on the text.

 13th May 2019
 - Downloaded and combined Twitter data from 2009-2019.
 Did basic parsing/processing to get the texts of relevant tweets.
-Decided to drop URLs from the dataset.
-Also tried some fine-tuning.

-**Tasks ahead**
-- Fine-tune GPT-2 model (345M parameters if possible) on tweet archive consisting of a decade of tweets
-- NLP on resulting generated texts
+Tried some fine-tuning.

+14th May 2019
+- Figured out how to do fine-tuning on Google Colab since there is a GPU there, then upload model checkpoints to Cloud Storage which can then be downloaded by Compute Engine VM instance.

+**NLP Issues**
+*3 avenues of tackling quality of generated text*
+1) Clean up tweets dataset; remove undesirable elements
+   - ~~Drop URLs, no RTs~~ (13/05/2019)
+   - Situation where too many twitter user handles are being generated in a single response
+   - Remove '[VIDEO]', 'Video'
+2) Remove undesirable elements while the model is still generating
+3) Post-processing on generated text before sending response back to user
+   - Preferable for response to have a proper ending/no sudden cutoff

+*Other stuff to consider*
+1) Length of response (random or fixed)
+2) Temperature, top_k